Turning Tabular Foundation Models into Graph Foundation Models: Experimental setup

-\paragraph{Datasets with text-based features} This collection includes five classical graph datasets where node features are derived from textual descriptions: a network of users of a question-answering website \texttt{questions}~\citep{platonov2023critical}; a citation network \texttt{pubmed}~\citep{yang2016revisiting}; a social network \texttt{facebook}~\citep{rozemberczki2020characteristic}; a co-purchasing network \texttt{amazon-ratings}~\citep{platonov2023critical}; and a network of Wikipedia pages \texttt{wiki-cs}~\citep{WikiCS}.
+\paragraph{Datasets with text-based features} This collection includes five classical graph datasets where node features are derived from textual descriptions: a network of users of a question-answering website \texttt{questions}~\citep{platonov2023critical}; a citation network \texttt{pubmed}~\citep{yang2016revisiting}; a social network \texttt{facebook}~\citep{rozemberczki2020characteristic}; a co-purchasing network \texttt{amazon-ratings}~\citep{platonov2023critical}; and a network of Wikipedia pages \texttt{wiki-cs}~\citep{mernyei2020wiki}.

-While specialized graph foundation models may yield better results for text-attributed graphs, including these datasets allows us to test the generalization of our approach.
-Also, we explicitly exclude datasets with bag-of-words (BoW) node features, as BoW is less relevant to modern text processing, while bringing additional challenges like high-dimensionality and sparsity.
+While specialized graph foundation models that directly process raw text may yield better results for text-attributed graphs, including these datasets allows us to test the generalization of our approach.
+Also, we explicitly exclude datasets with bag-of-words (BoW) node features, as BoW is less relevant to modern text processing, while introducing additional challenges like high-dimensionality and sparsity.

 For all datasets, we employ a standardized data splitting protocol, allocating 10\% of the nodes to training, 10\% to validation, and the remaining 80\% to testing.
 For the GraphLand datasets, we use the official \texttt{RL} (random low) splits.
 For the remaining datasets, we employ the random stratified splitting, which ensures consistent class distributions across the splits.
 All the experiments are run in a transductive setting, which is standard for node property prediction in the graph domain.
 For binary classification tasks, we report average precision.
 For multiclass classification tasks, we report accuracy.
 For regression tasks, we report $R^2$.
 For all metrics, higher is better.